 Brief History of the Upstate Pickleball Group

 Ken and Lynn Corbett discovered Pickleball at Highland Lakes Community in Leesburg, FL in the spring of 2007.
 With the help of their friends, Ron and Sharon Blake, they started a Pickleball group in Greenville in the fall of 2007.
-What started out as a few friends getting together to play Pickleball has blossomed into a growing athletic and social community with over 300 players in the Upstate.
+What started out as a few friends getting together to play Pickleball has blossomed into a growing athletic and social community with about 400 players in the Upstate.

-PASSING OF THE PICKLE Recipients:
+THE ORDER OF THE PICKLE Recipients:

 2016 – John Moore